 But now, the Wizard of Oz theme park has experienced a rebirth and is welcoming visitors again.
 Now there’s more to Beech Mountain than just the ski resorts.
 You won’t want to miss this unique spot in North Carolina.

 LAND OF OZ BEECH MOUNTAIN NC THEME PARK

-The abandoned Wizard of Oz theme park has come to life again with a yearly Wizard of Oz festival, Autumn at Oz, as well as a spring event called Land of Oz presents Journey worth Dorothy.
-If you are a Wizard of Oz fan, you need to put both of these events on your bucket list.
+The abandoned Wizard of Oz theme park has come to life again with a yearly Wizard of Oz festival, Autumn at Oz, is the largest Oz festival in the world!

 Every fall, Dorothy, the Tin Man, Cowardly Lion and the Scarecrow make a pilgrimage down the yellow brick road to the Emerald City.